 How to get involved:

--Come to our next community meeting on Dec.
-12th at 6pm at the St. Francis Xavier Church, 912 7th St. Moundsville, WV.
-We will discuss the petrochemical projects in detail and teach people how to write a Letter to the Editor.
+-Come to our next community meeting on January 9th at 6pm at the St. Francis Xavier Church, 912 7th St. Moundsville, WV.
+We will discuss the petrochemical projects in detail.
 Also, we will leave time for brainstorming about what else we can do as a community at the end.

 -Attend one of our other events.
 See event page.
 We will post any direct actions in that section of this website.

--Call 740-233-1934 or email to learn more about how you can get involved in our efforts.
+-Call 740-233-1934 or send us a message to learn more about how you can get involved in our efforts.
 We welcome any and all ideas.
-We could help with things like door-knocking and phone calling.
+We could use help with things like door-knocking and phone calling.
 You do not need to be an expert.

 -Voice your concerns to your local elected officials- attend your local city council meeting or attend a Belmont Co. commissioner meeting.
 Regular meetings will be held on Wednesdays at 9:00 a.m. until adjournment at the Belmont County Courthouse, 101 W. Main St., St. Clairsville, Ohio 43950.
 Please contact the Clerk of the Commissioners at 740-699-2155 for placement on the agenda at least 48 hours in advance.